 Research findings indicate that the strength of the relationship between you and your therapist is one of the most important factors in successful therapy—even more important than the therapy approach your therapist uses (Lambert & Barley, 2001).
-A strong and safe therapeutic relationship facilitates free expression, deep empathy for your experience, and acceptance all of your feelings.
+A strong and safe therapeutic relationship facilitates free expression, deep empathy for your experience, and acceptance of all your feelings.

 'The good life is a process, not a state of being.
 It is a direction, not a destination.'

 Our feelings, thoughts, and behaviours are influenced by the environment surrounding us and also by our internal landscape.
 Our inner world colours our experiences and shapes our interpretations of ourselves and others.
 In individual therapy, you may be seeking to:

 Resolve issues from your past that are ruling your present